mobius3/c-rez/README.md

 target_link_libraries(mygame c-rez::images)
 ```

-If you place the word `TEXT` before an path, it will be treated as text and an
+If you place the word `TEXT` before a path, it will be treated as text and a
-`\0` will be appended to its data:
+`\0` terminating byte will be appended to its data:

 ```cmake
 add_c_rez(texts